jamulussoftware/jamuluswebsite/wiki/en/en-Sound-Devices.md

 Thanks to Jamulus users, this page lists audio devices known to work (or not) with Jamulus.
 _**Note**: If they work or not depends on your operating system (Linux, MacOS, Windows, etc.)_.

-You can update it with the information you have. **Please indicate the platform(s) you are using!**.
+You can update this page with the information you have. **Please indicate the platform(s) you are using!**.
+Just click on the edit icon on the bottom of this page.

 ## Audio devices known to work with Jamulus